Sunbasket is a meal kit service that’s focused on high quality ingredients and convenience.

 Even if you select from one of the meal plans above, you can still customize your weekly menu by mixing and matching it with other recipes.

-To get started, you simply choose 2–4 dinners from the weekly menu available on the Sunbasket website.
+To get started, you simply choose 2 or more dinners from the weekly menu available on the Sunbasket website.

 You can also download the service’s free app, which is available for free on both the Google Play and iTunes stores.